jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 * Lower-level tests tend to:
     * Take less time to create than higher-level tests
     * Be easier to automate than higher-level tests
+    * Be easier to set up than higher-level tests
     * Be less fragile than higher tests, since higher-level tests may depend upon UIs, which often change
     * Be replaced more than higher-level tests during refactoring and redesign
-    * Run faster than higher-level tests
     * Cover more code in the aggregate than higher-level tests, specifically the edge cases.
 An individual lower-level test will cover less code than an individual higher-level test, but the set of lower-level tests will tend to cover more code than the set of higher-level tests
-    * Be easier to set up than higher-level tests
     * Be more aligned with the design than higher-level tests, which tend to be more aligned with the system architecture
     * Provide greater confidence in the individual software components
 * Higher-level tests tend to: